Put-in-Bay Diary January 2014

 Fri., Jan.
-17th – The winter Docktrash Party takes place at Mr. Ed’s in Port Clinton.
+17th – The winter Docktrash Party occurs at Mr. Ed’s in Port Clinton.
 Docktrash is a group of boaters who frequent the Put-in-Bay boating season.
-The Class of 2014 is holding its Pizza Night to fund their class trip to St. Croix, Antigua, and Martinique in the Caribbean.
+The Class of 2014 is holding its Pizza Night to fund its class trip to St. Croix, Antigua, and Martinique in the Caribbean.

 Mon., Jan.
 20th – The tug which was supposed to break the ice and help open the way from Catawba Dock to downtown Put-in-Bay so dock cribs could be delivered for the village dock project has been called off.
 At the Put-in-Bay School gym, the Put-in-Bay Panthers take on the visiting team from Mt.
 Gilead.

 Tues., Jan.
 21st – Liz Knauer is at the Town Hall early to set up the tables for those who meet once a month to do scrapbooking.

 Miyo Hristovski drives across the ice from Put-in-Bay to Catawba on his 4-wheeler.

 Wed., Jan.
 22nd – Wed., Jan 22nd – A trail over the ice from Catawba Island to Put-in-Bay was marked with old Christmas

 trees.
 Macy Ladd, with her chauffeur mother, Heidi, is out selling Girl Scout cookies.